-'IS does not take a position on what you describe as "sexism", and also contrary to your opinion we have not found the issue to cause any concern amongst the working class members of IS.'
+"IS does not take a position on what you describe as 'sexism', and also contrary to your opinion we have not found the issue to cause any concern amongst the working class members of IS."

 In other words it was not the business of IS members, supposed revolutionaries, to champion the cause of the oppressed inside the working class.
 This, alongside the IS/SWP attitude to the woman's question and to Ireland was symptomatic of its deep and consistent economism.
-Not surprisingly it led to many lesbians and gay men leaving, more accurately being driven out of, the organisation.
+Not surprisingly it led to many lestians and gay men leaving - or to put it more accurately, being driven out of - the organisation.

 It was only after feminism's ideological impact on society began to make itself felt inside the unions and the Labour Party that the SWP, as IS had become, turned its attention to matters of sexual politics.
 It was prepared to adapt to feminism to catch a few recruits.
 In 1977 Women's Voice groups were set up.
 In 1979 the SWP published The Word is Gay.
 In both cases the politics of the existing autonomous movements were tailed, not challenged.
 Just as economism in the early 1970s led IS to tail the economic struggle of the workers in the hope of winning recruits, so in the later 1970s it tailed the struggles of the sexually oppressed, likewise in search of recruits rather than revolutionary answers and a revolutionary strategy.
-For good measure it ritualistically added the call for trade union action on matters of sexual politics but it did not attempt to construct a Marxist alternative to feminism.
+For good measure it ritualistically added the call for trade union action on matters of sexual politics, but it did not attempt to construct a Marxist alternative to feminism.

 When the recruitment ceased and the danger of losing members to the movements increased, the SWP's turn to feminism was abruptly ended.
-Women's Voice groups were wound up and, during the Thatcher years, the 'downturn', as the SWP calls the present period, the organisation has confined itself to abstract propaganda on the lesbian and gay question.
-If the working class cannot fight on the economic front how can it be expected to take up other causes?
-Nothing, therefore, can be done until the dark clouds of the downturn fade away.
-Doubtlessly, if a renewed period of aggressive wage struggles materialised the SWP would revert to saying that the question of lesbian and gay rights was a side issue or a diversion.
+Women's Voice groups were wound up and, during the Thatcher years, the "downturn", as the SWP called that period, the organisation confined itself to abstract propaganda on the lesbian and gay question.
+If the working class could not fight on the economic front how could it be expected to take up other causes?
+Nothing, therefore, could be done until the dark clouds of the downturn had faded away.
+Doubtless, if a renewed period of aggressive wage struggles materialised the SWP would revert to saying that the question of lesbian and gay rights was a side issue or a diversion.

 Militant, the other major group on the British left claiming to be Marxist, has an even worse record.
-Only since 1983-84 has it allowed the LPYS, which it controls, to take a position on lesbian and gay rights.
-Whereas the SWP chopped and changed its position on the movements of the sexually oppressed, ignoring them one minute and tailing them the next, and the British section of the USFI (a tradition represented by Gough) consistently adapted to feminism, the Militant stood firm in the tradition of 1930s 'Marxism' - that is, Stalinism on sexuality.
-For years it classified homosexuality as a 'bourgeois perversion'.
-Gay baiting inside the LPYS was encouraged and physical attacks on gay men took place at the LPYS summer camps in 1981 and 1982.
-Those who raised the question of homosexuality inside the LPYS were dismissed as 'middle class'.
-Not only was lesbian and gay rights, in their view, 'not a working class issue', it was not even acknowledged as a legitimate democratic issue.
+Only since 1983-84 did it allow the LPYS, which it controled, to take a position on lesbian and gay rights.
+Whereas the SWP chopped and changed its position on the movements of the sexually oppressed, ignoring them one minute and tailing them the next, and the British section of the USFI (a tradition represented by Gough) consistently adapted to feminism, the Militant stood firm in the tradition of 1930s "Marxism" - that is, Stalinism - on sexuality.
+For years it classified homosexuality as a "bourgeois perversion".
+Gay-baiting inside the LPYS was encouraged and physical attacks on gay men took place at the LPYS summer camps in 1981 and 1982.
+Those who raised the question of homosexuality inside the LPYS were dismissed as "middle class".
+Not only was lesbian and gay rights, in their view, "not a working class issue", it was not even acknowledged as a legitimate democratic issue.